TangentFoxy/Pop.Box/docs/Elements.md

 - `setColor(r, g, b, a)` - Sets text color (`a` is alpha, and optional).
 - `getColor()` - Returns text color.

-TODO Make it possible to just specify text, or just text and skin?
+TODO Make it possible to just specify text, or just text and color?
 TODO Make it possible to use setting size on text to actually calculate what
      font size will make that work?